arsalshahzaib/arsalshahzaib/README.md

 ## Introduction:
 - 👋 Hi, I’m @arsalshahzaib.
 Welcome to my Github profile.
-- 👀 I have started persuing a career in Cybersecurity.
+- 👀 I have started persuing a career in DevOps.
-- 🌱 I’m currently not doing something specifically but looking for a Cybersecurity Internship/Associate level job.
+- 🌱 I’m currently doing a DevOps internship at Verdant-Soft Pakistan.
 - 💞️ Not Looking to collaborate on anything right now as i am concentrated on starting my career.
 - 📫 You can reach me by contacting on either here or email me @ arsalshahzaib@outlook.com